aiven/aiven-docs/docs/platform/concepts/application-users.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-An application user is a type of user that provides programmatic access to the Aiven platform and services through the [Aiven API](/docs/tools/api.md), [CLI](/docs/tools/), [Terraform](/docs/tools/terraform.md), and [Kubernetes](/docs/tools/kubernetes.md).
+An application user is a type of user that provides programmatic access to the Aiven platform and services through the [Aiven API](/docs/tools/api.md), [CLI](/docs/tools/), [Aiven Terraform Provider](/docs/tools/terraform.md), and [Aiven Kubernetes Operator](/docs/tools/kubernetes).
 They're intended for non-human users that need to access Aiven.

 :::info
 You must be a [super admin](/docs/platform/howto/make-super-admin) to access this feature.